-- a.
-Prior to the filing of an application for the approval of a major subdivision plat, the subdivider shall file an application for the approval of a preliminary plat of the proposed subdivision.
-Such preliminary plat shall be clearly marked with the words "preliminary plat" and shall be in the form described in § 212-142G(2) hereof.
-The preliminary plat shall, in all respects, comply with the requirements set forth in the provisions of §§ 276 and 277 of the Town Law and § 212-142G(2) of these regulations, except where a waiver may be specifically authorized by the Planning Board. - b.
+142G(2) of these Land Subdivision Regulations, except where a waiver is specifically authorized by the Planning Board.

+- b.
 At least nine copies of the preliminary plat shall be presented to the Zoning Officer along with the fee established by the Town Board. - c.
 The date of submission of the preliminary plat shall be considered to be the date on which the Planning Board accepts as complete the preliminary plat and all data required by § 212-142E(2).
 The Planning Board Chair shall note the date on the preliminary plat. - d.
 At least nine copies of the Resource Analysis shall be presented to the Zoning Officer in accordance with Section Q.